Netflix's New "Baby-Sitter's Club" Series Will Make You Feel So Old

 Thankfully, the friends are able to figure out how to use the ancient machine to set up their baby-sitting service, and it doesn't take long before their small business is booming.
 And as they try to balance baby-sitting with being seventh graders dealing typical seventh grade drama (think awkward crushes, middle school politics, and tense family dynamics), Kristy, Claudia, Mary Anne, Stacey, and Dawn are able to keep it together through the power of their growing friendship.

 "I started The Baby-Sitter's Club to take care of kids," Kristy says in the trailer.
-"But I realized we were more than a club — we were best friends."
+"But I realised we were more than a club — we were best friends."

 The cast of the Netflix series is composed mostly of new actresses; Sophie Grace, Malia Baker, Momona Tamada, Shay Rudolph, and Xochitl Gomez will be playing the iconic characters.
 Familiar faces Alicia Silverstone and Mark Feuerstein also round out the cast, respectively starring as Kristy's mom Elizabeth Thomas and her love interest Watson Brewer.